 Letter 410: [To Aristainetus]

-If, then, you need some consolation from another, Olympius will provide it.
-He is good at both -- freeing souls and bodies from their illnesses.
+But if indeed there is need of some consolation from another as well, Olympius will supply it, being good at both things, freeing souls and bodies alike from their maladies.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.